Central Program Initiatives

 The culminating reception takes place on November 8 and is open to the entire Ohio State community.
 Details about our 2022 reception plans are TBD, depending on local, state and national health guidelines.

 The Revolution is a series of facilitated dialogues and activities, wherein participants come together to create more connections and meaningfully engage with student leaders around campus committed to diversity and social justice work.
-MCC staff selects a certain number of students to invite toward ensuring that we have a range of people from different backgrounds and identities included.
+CBSC staff selects a certain number of students to invite toward ensuring that we have a range of people from different backgrounds and identities included.
 Together, we share a transformative experience in which we are able to deeply and meaningfully explore the significance of our and others' social identities and learn about ways we can advocate for each other, ultimately working toward positive social change for our campus and local community.

 Week of Action

-The Week of Action is an initiative that seeks to reach out to the entire Ohio State campus community in an effort to encourage students, staff and faculty to advocate on behalf of people who are of a different race, ethnicity, sexual orientation, religious or spiritual identity, gender identity/expression, socioeconomic class or other social identity different than their own.
+The Week of Action is an initiative that seeks to reach out to the entire Ohio State campus community in an effort to encourage students, staff and faculty to advocate on behalf of people who are of a different race, ethnicity, sexual orientation, religious or spiritual identity, gender identity/expression, socioeconomic class or other social identity different from their own.
 Each of the week's events and programs are heavily focused on the themes of awareness, education and action.